 Phillips added, “This is some of the best research I have ever seen.
 The quality of it, the depth of it, we were with a prosecutor the other day and we had an opportunity to share some of this information with them.”

 He continued, “There's likely going to be a grand jury convened here in the next week or so.
-It's supported by not just the research that my team OPSEC did for Catherine and True the Vote, but it's supported by the research of one of the best research teams that I've ever seen come together.”
+It's supported by not just the research that my team OPSEC did for Catherine and True the Vote, but by the research of one of the best research teams I've ever seen come together.”